 Maryland Volunteer Lawyers for the Arts (MdVLA) has a new partnership with the U.S. Patent and Trademark Office (USPTO) to help financially under-resourced artists/inventors apply for patents and/or receive guidance, through referrals to pro bono Patent Attorneys and Patent Agents.
 MdVLA’s Pro Bono Patent Program serves solo inventors, nonprofit organizations, and small businesses that are involved in the arts and based in Maryland.

 Please contact our Patent Pro Bono Program at info@mdvla.org if you have any questions.
+If you are a registered patent attorney or patent agent and would like to volunteer with this program, please fill out our Pro Bono Patent Volunteer Application.

 Roadmap to Filing a Patent Application